 The fact that different disciplines offer such widely different labels for pain says to me that there is not enough cross-over between psychology/psychiatry and neuroscience.
 I think what happens is, because it takes so many years for someone to earn their M.D. or Ph.D, people who become advanced in their fields don’t often talk to others outside of their own discipline.
 They spend the majority of their time interacting with others in their same graduate departments, all using the same “lingo,” and work and go to conferences with others who’ve had training in the same area.
 This is not something that ends up creating the best care possible care for patients because people become “experts” at a very narrow range of things.

-If you see a doctor who tells you you might have conversion disorder on the very first office visit, this is a sign that he or she has been reading way too much Freud and not enough of the recent developments in pain science.
-Don’t waste time wondering if you’re crazy and move on to someone who can talk about physiological changes in the nervous system.
+If you see a doctor who tells you you might have conversion disorder on the very first office visit, I would take it as a sign that he or she has been reading way too much old-school Freud and not enough neuroscience.
+I would urge you not to waste time wondering if you’re crazy and seek out a second opinion from someone whose views are a little less off the beaten path.

 I’ve included all of the terms that I can think of right now for chronic pain, but I may have left some out.
 Feel free to add any to my list!